roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 **

 The comparison to Isamaru is obvious of course, as is the reason the Lions were pulled out of the Core Set.
-That said, I like the next guy better&#8230;
+That said, I like the next guy better...

 **